MetallSoull/Game/README.md

 [20.04.25]
 So, fixed two of the provided above bugs.
 Now, I need to focus on my goals, so that I can learn a lot of new stuff again here.
 KEEP ON TRACK!!11!!!11!!

+[22.11.25]
+Got back to the game after a very long period of inactivity.
+Now, current state of the game looks like this.
+I finally implemented random map generation by perlin noise and diamond-square alghoritm.
+See ya!